scaljeri/eventhub-xxl/README.md

         |        Event CAPTURING          |     |        Event BUBBLING           |
         -----------------------------------     -----------------------------------

-When an event is triggered, first the events propagates in CAPTURING phase and then in BUBBLING phase
+First the events propagates in CAPTURING phase and then in BUBBLING phase

                                           | |  / \
                          -----------------| |--| |-----------------